PlanB-Network/bitcoin-educational-content/courses/cuboplus/en.md

   - Develop a mastery of the Lightning Network and its associated protocols.
 ---

+Welcome to the Cubo+ development courses for Bitcoin!

+Over the next 20 hours, you will dive deep into the BTC and LN protocols.
+This course is designed for programmers who want to start working in the BTC ecosystem and are seeking a solid understanding of the different technology stacks of BTC and LN.

+The videos were recorded live during the CUBO+ 2023 bootcamp in El Salvador and succeeded in bringing together world-renowned teachers.
+This course was offered for free thanks to the generosity of Fulgure Venture and the collaborative efforts of the teachers, the Bitcoin office, DecouvreBitcoin, and many other actors.

+Enjoy!

++++

 # Introduction and preparatory courses

 ## Introduction to CUBO+ courses